zeek/zeekctl/doc/main.rst

   - A *bash* (note in particular, that on FreeBSD, *bash* is not installed by default).

-  - In a cluster setup, *rsync* must be installed on every host in the cluster.

-  - In a cluster setup, *sshd* must be installed and running on every host except the manager, and *ssh* must be installed on the manager.

   - If *sendmail* is installed (for a cluster setup, it is needed on the manager only), then BroControl can send mail.
 Otherwise, BroControl will not attempt to send mail.

+For a cluster setup that spans more than one machine, there are additional requirements:

+  - Every host in the cluster must have *rsync* installed.

+  - The manager host must have *ssh* installed, and every other host in the cluster must have *sshd* installed and running.

+  - Decide which user account will be running BroControl, and then make sure this user account is set up on all hosts in your cluster.
+Also make sure this user can ``ssh`` from the manager host to each of the other hosts in your cluster, and this must work without being prompted for a password/passphrase (one way to accomplish this is to use ssh public key authentication).

 If you're using a load-balancing method such as PF_RING, then there is additional software to install (for details, see the :doc:`Cluster Configuration <../../configuration/index>` documentation).

-Additionally, in a cluster setup you must have the same user account set up on all hosts, and ``ssh`` access from the manager node to this user account must be setup on all machines, and must work without asking for a password/passphrase (for example, using ssh public key authentication).
-Finally, on the worker nodes, this user must have access to the target network interface in promiscuous mode.

 Installation